GeorgiaMap/partner-tools/overview/2021/README.md

 ## Brochure Approval Queue

-**Miles Interface** (Current)
+**Current Miles Interface** (Future design layouts may differ and may use frontend components.)

 <img src="img/miles/brochure-approval-queue.png" style="max-width:1070px">

 ## Brochure Approval Detail

-**Nice to Have**
+**Current Issues**
+1. The default email notification text is "you changed your listing for ABC", however the default email goes to others.
+The default notification text could be changed to:
+Brochure updated: [brochure name]
+Submitted by [name] on [datetime]
-Hide extra cloudinary data under a "More" link.
+2. Displays extra cloudinary data.
+Future solution could use a "More" link instead to hide non-essentials.
-Avoid button overlap of right side.
+3. Buttons overlap right side.
-If correct, rename radio button to: "Send notification email when listing is changed."
+4. To add clarity, radio button could be: "Send notification email when listing is changed."
-Rename "User Emails" to "Send notification to:"
+5. To add clarity, "User Emails" could be "Send notification to:"
-The text says "you changed your listing for ABC", but the emails can go to other individuals.

 <span class="localX">

-**Miles Interface** (Current)
+**Current Miles Interface** (Future design layouts may differ and may use frontend components.)

 <img src="img/miles/brochure-approval.png" style="max-width:876px">